PTPells/maybeuseful/src/posts/Reflection as Repair.md

 <small>Posted: 12 Feb 2023 </small>
   <br>
-<small>Edits: 0</small>
+<small>Edits: 1</small>

 ---
 When I think of self-reflection as an act of repair, I feel permission to be fluid, open, and experimental.
+I feel more resilient.

 I'm able to become present in thinking about the intentions, values, and needs that are drawing me to act.
 I feel less consumed by the infiniteness that is the set of reasons I can use to excuse myself for not acting.